 Getting to and around Osaka

 Arriving in Osaka

 Most visitors arrive in Osaka either through Kansai Airport or by bullet train into Shin-Osaka from other parts of the country.

-We’ve flown in and out of Osaka on several trips including our most recent trip with Jetstar Australia.
-One of the reasons we’ve chosen to fly with Jetstar on most of our Japan trips is that from Queensland we can fly direct to either Osaka (Kansai) or Tokyo (Narita).
-They also offer a multi-city option meaning you can fly into one airport and out of the other while still making use of their online booking deals.
+We’ve flown in or out of Osaka on several recent trips rather than transiting through Tokyo.
+Several airlines also offer a multi-city option meaning you can fly into one airport and out of the other while still making use of their online booking deals.
 As we found on our autumn trip this can be a saving in both time and money as you’re not back-tracking across the country.

 We’ve used both the domestic and international sections of Kansai Airport, interestingly the best food options here are in the domestic area but the two are co-located so it’s not difficult to head over there before you go through security if you’re flying internationally.
 As we often fly home on a night flight we’ll grab dinner here and I’m pretty much ready to watch half a movie and sleep by the time I get on the plane.

 The Shinkansen is the other popular method for tourists to arrive in Osaka.
 The train from Tokyo takes around 3 hours to shin-Osaka and from here you will need to transfer into the city itself, you can do this by train, taxi or subway.
 On most of our Japan trips, we purchase the Japan Rail Pass which can be a cost-effective option if you plan on doing some long-distance trips from or between the major cities.
 As shin-Osaka is on the busy Tokaido-Sanyo route from Tokyo to Hiroshima we’ve used and passed through this station many times.